Kitakata Ramen: A Famous Local Ramen in Japan

 Source: Youtube しのぎを削る喜多方ラーメン店

-However, the soup base varies depending on each shop, so some Kitakata ramen specialty shops make their broth by blending the soup stock made with pork bones and the one taken from dried small sardines.
+However, the base varies depending on each shop and some make their broth by blending the stock made from pork bones with the one from Niboshi or dried young sardines.

 Typical toppings for Kitakata ramen include roast pork slices “Chashu (チャーシュー)”, processed bamboo shoots “Menma (メンマ)”, thinly sliced fish cake “Naruto(ナルト)”, and chopped green onions.

 In the city of Kitakata, many ramen shops can be found, but the following 4 are especially famous with a long history.

 I think that Bannai Shokudo is the most famous Kitakata ramen specialty shop in Japan, because its franchise restaurants, such as “Kitakata Ramen Bannai (喜多方ラーメン坂内)” and “Kitakata Ramen Koboshi (喜多方ラーメン小法師)”, have a lot of branches around the country.